ncatlab/nlab-content/pages/10750.md

 =--

+The explicit **proof** of prop. \ref{LaxMonoidalLocalizationOfMonoidalModelCategory} is tedious.
+An abstract proof using tools from homotopical [[2-category theory]] is [here](monoidal+model+category#LocalizationFunctorIsLaxMonoidal).

-With that general monoidal homotopy theory established, we now discuss that structured spectra indeed constitute an example.
+With some general monoidal homotopy theory established, we now discuss that structured spectra indeed constitute an example.
 The version of the following theorem for the stable model structure of actual interest is theorem \ref{StableModelStructureWithSymmetricMonoidalSmashProductSatisfiesPushoutProductAxiom} further below.

 +-- {: .num_theorem #MonoidalStrictModelStructure}
 ###### Theorem